JensH0rnung/snackman/README.md

 **SnackMan** is a 3D multiplayer browser game — a Pac-Man-style maze where you play a chicken collecting snacks and eggs while ghosts chase you.
 Jump into a lobby, pick your role, and race for the top of the leaderboard.

-> Built as a university software-engineering team project (SWT-Projekt).
+> Built as a university software-engineering team project (winter semester 2024 @Hochschule RheinMain).

 ## Features
 - Real-time **multiplayer** via WebSocket/STOMP (lobbies, role selection)